Boosterloop/AMT-2019-Project-1/README.md

 - **Undeploy** the application on the [admin page of the server](http://localhost:4848).
 - Run `mvn clean install` and check the tests results.

+_Sadly, we were only able to test one DAO, and with simple tests._

 ## Load testing experiment

 Benchmark for pagination between the business and the resources tier...

+_We sadly missed the opportunity to achieve anything useful in this part of the lab._